topo-gps/ios-manual/en/main/your_location.rst

 Saving current location
 ~~~~~~~~~~~~~~~~~~~~~~~
-By pressing ‘Save’ in the bottom right of the location information screen you can save your current position as a :ref:`waypoint <sec-wp>`.
+By tapping ‘Save’ in the bottom right of the current location screen you can save your current position as a :ref:`waypoint <sec-wp>`.
 The waypoint will be given a title based on settings which you can change by tapping 'Edit > Waypoint title' in the current location screen.
 The automatic waypoint title can be set to either:

 - *Time*: The current time